 And just to make things really interesting Jesus is also quoting Jeremiah, who was also quoting God:

 I the Lord search the heart and examine the mind, to reward a man according to his conduct, according to what his deeds deserve.
-(Jer 17:10)
+(Jeremiah 17:10)

 What deeds has Jeremiah just described in this famous chapter?
 What are the activities that are rewarded?

-Blessed is the one who trusts in the Lord, whose confidence is in him” (Jer 17:7).
+Blessed is the one who trusts in the Lord, whose confidence is in him” (Jeremiah 17:7).

 Put them together and you will see that the prophet and the psalm-writer both say we are rewarded for trusting the Lord.
 Resting is the work that is rewarded.